-- (1) The Board may set a maximum time to complete a course or class of courses. - (2) The Board, or Board President, on the recommendation of a dean may waive the maximum time to complete a course for a particular student. - (3) The Board, or Board President, may correct errors in course completions upon recommendation of a faculty. - (4) The Board, or Board President, may make alternative course arrangements to alleviate hardship imposed on a particular student due to alterations in course completion requirements.
+- (1) The Board may set a maximum time to complete a course or class of courses. - (2) The Board, Board President, or a dean may waive the maximum time to complete a course for a particular student. - (3) The Board, Board President, a dean, or the Academic Registrar may correct errors in course completions upon recommendation of a faculty. - (4) The Board, or Board President, or dean may make alternative course arrangements to alleviate hardship imposed on a particular student due to alterations in course completion requirements.